dougeby/IntuneDocs/intune-azure/introduction/sign-up-free-trial-microsoft-intune.md

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

-This article walks you through a sign-up for trial of Intune standalone for the Azure portal preview. <!---and prepares your trial with some users so that you can then follow the associated evaluation guide to see how Intune manages mobile devices. ---> <!---or app data when devices are not enrolled in Intune.--->
+This article walks you through signing up for a trial of Intune standalone for the Azure portal preview. <!---and prepares your trial with some users so that you can then follow the associated evaluation guide to see how Intune manages mobile devices. ---> <!---or app data when devices are not enrolled in Intune.--->

 <!--- ## Assumptions
 This sign-up article and the evaluation guide assume you are using the trial for evaluation purposes only and intend to start with a clean environment when you subscribe.